ismaelestalayo/.dotfiles/README.md

 # Powershell

-Currently using the default PowerShell version shipped with Windows 10 (v 5.1.19041.1) which I've also customized thanks to the amazing [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) to be inline with my zsh prompt.
+Currently using the PowerShell 7.1 preview (from store for auto updates) which I've also customized to be inline with my zsh prompt.

 1- Install necessary modules: